-We collaborate with other higher education institutes and external partners to provide additional opportunities for our postgraduate researchers.
+We collaborate with other higher education institutions and external partners to provide additional opportunities for our postgraduate researchers.

 The Faculty is part of a wider network of institutions and cultural partnerships through its membership of NWCDTP (North West Consortium Doctoral Training Partnership).
 This is an Arts and Humanities Research Council (AHRC)-funded DTP which offers postgraduate studentships and training across a full range of arts and humanities disciplines.

-The NWSSDTC (North West Social Sciences Doctoral Training Centre) is one of 15 doctoral training partnerships in the UK and brings together the Universities of Manchester, Lancaster, Liverpool and Keele to offer studentships across the full range of social science disciplines.
+The NWSSDTP (North West Social Sciences Doctoral Training Partnership) is one of 15 ESRC-funded doctoral training partnerships in the UK and brings together the Universities of Manchester, Lancaster, Liverpool and Keele to offer studentships across the full range of social science disciplines.

 |Follow our Researcher Development Team|